 - Respond Notifications: The Respond Notifications view enables you to automatically send email notifications to SOC Managers and the Analysts assigned to the incidents when incidents are created or updated.

 - ESA Rules: The ESA Rules view enables you to manage the Event Stream Analysis (ESA) rules that specify criteria for problem behavior or threatening events in your network.
 When ESA detects a threat that matches the rule criteria, it generates an alert.

 You can create ESA rules yourself or download them from Live Services.
 The Rule Library shows all ESA rules created or downloaded.
 To activate rules, you have to add them to a deployment.
 Deployments map rules from your rule library to the appropriate ESA services.

 For Legacy 10.6 users, this was Alerts > Configure.

 - Subscriptions: (Live Services) The Subscriptions view enables you manage the Live content that you subscribed to in the Live Content view.
-To set up Live Services on NetWitness Suite, you configure the connection and synchronization between the CMS server and NetWitness Suite.
+To set up Live Services on NetWitness Platform, you configure the connection and synchronization between the CMS server and NetWitness Platform.

 For Legacy 10.6 users, this was Live > Configure.

 - Custom Feeds: (Live Services) The Custom Feeds view streamlines the task of creating and managing custom feeds, as well as populating the feeds to selected Decoders and Log Decoders.
 You can set up and maintain custom and identity feeds.